tonytvo/blog-generator/content/blog/richer-wiser-happier-summary/index.md

   - What might stop that from happening?
   - Is the company improving customer relations with "superior products, low prices, and efficient service?"
   - Does management make sound capital allocation decisions to improve shareholder value?
-  - Does the company mistreat employees, suppliers, customers?
+  - Does the company mistreat employees, suppliers, and customers?
   - Does the company do anything that could hurt its reputation?
 - On Benefits of Quality Management: "If they’re thinking rationally and thinking about the long term, you can subcontract the capital allocation decisions to them.
 You don’t have to be buying and selling shares." — Sleep
 - Scale Economies Shared Model: